Zion's Camp: Background

-By the summer of 1833, there were about 1,200 Latter Day Saints in Jackson County, and older settlers felt threatened by their political and economic power, a fear exacerbated by rumors that Latter Day Saints favored abolitionism.
+After a two hour adjournment, during which the demands were presented to prominent Mormons, the meeting reconvened and were told that the local Mormon leaders requested an "unreasonable" amount of time to respond.
+As a result, it was unanimously resolved that the Mormon printing office should be razed and its printing press and type seized.

 Forming militia groups, the "old settlers" as they were called, organized attacks against the Latter Day Saints during the summer of 1833.
 A revelation dictated by Smith in August 1833 discouraged immediate retaliation but permitted Latter Day Saints to retaliate after the fourth act of aggression and "unto the third and fourth generation."
 The Saints initially attempted to regain their lands through political and legal means, enlisting four Missouri attorneys to communicate with the court and the Missouri government.
 This decision to engage lawyers and fight the issue in court likely sparked further violence in late October 1833.
 When the Missourians attacked the Saints the fourth time, they fought back as allowed by Smith's revelation.
 By the end of 1833, Latter Day Saint homes, as well as the church's print shop, had been destroyed, and nearly all church members had fled the county.
 Latter Day Saint refugees settled temporarily in neighboring counties, including Clay County to the north, across the Missouri River from Jackson County.

 In December 1833, Smith dictated another revelation about the "redemption of Zion."
 It commanded Missouri settlers to seek redress through the courts or the political process but warned that a military solution would become necessary should those efforts fail.
 The revelation predicted that God would soon command Smith to gather warriors of the church to "get ye straightway unto my land; break down the walls of mine enemies; throw down their tower, and scatter their watchmen."
 Further, should the Missourians oppose the Saints, the latter would "avenge me of mine enemies, that by and by I may come with the residue of mine house and possess the land."
 The legal and political efforts appeared futile, although after the security of a February 24, 1834 court hearing was threatened by Missourian protesters, it was postponed until late 1834.